Kiran-Doddapaneni/kirandoddapaneni/Docs/Scenarios.md

 ## Activities
 1. Alex is monitoring the SIEM dashboard during his shift.
 2. A login alert is triggered from an unusual IP address.
-3. The SIEM Agent automatically enriches the alert using OpenCTI.
+3. IncidentX AI Agent analyzes the alert using Langflow workflows
-4. The system identifies that the IP is linked to previous brute-force attacks.
+4. The AI workflow correlates similar failed login attempts and assigns a high-risk score
 5. Related attack patterns are visualized and marked as high risk.
 6. Alex reviews the alert details and confirms the activity is suspicious.
 7. The AI bot suggests actions such as blocking the IP address and creating an incident ticket.